udioz/mc-task/README.md

 - What if you had many users accessing your dashboard to view metrics?
     * if same requests are recurring I can add a cache layer before the DB; If not it will not add any significant value
-    * Add a read replica
+    * Add one or more read replica
     * Considering to switch to a distributed no-sql DB such as DynamoDB

 ## Testing